 Since the 1920s, the bishops of ROCOR stood firmly for the Orthodox Christian faith and were strictly independent and separate from the Russian Church in Moscow and the Soviet government.
-To our dismay, in May of 2006 the bishops of the ROCOR decided to accept the Moscow Patriarch as the head of the church administration.
-Many members of the ROCOR church (in Rochester and throughout the world) disagree strongly with this decision.
-The ROCOR Synod of Bishops had, in years past, established specific criteria for reconciliation between our church and Moscow.
-We do not believe those criteria were met.
+To our dismay, in May of 2006 the bishops of the Church Abroad decided to accept the Moscow Patriarch as the head of the church administration.
+Many members of the ROCOR church disagreed strongly with this decision.
+The ROCOR Synod of Bishops had, in years past, established specific criteria for reconciliation between the Church Abroad and Moscow.
+We did not believe those criteria were ever met.
 The Moscow Patriarchate has never renounced Sergianism and continues to be active in Ecumenism.

 The rector of the local ROCOR parish decided to remain with his bishop.
-The rest of the clergy and church council were split on the issue.
-After much debate, a group of us decided that it would be better to peaceably separate from our former community and form a new parish upon the enactment of the union of ROCOR with the Moscow Patriarchate.
+The clergy and church council of our former parish were split on the issue, however.
+After much debate, a group of us decided that it would be better to peaceably separate from our former community and form a new parish.

-In May of 2007, six members of the parish clergy petitioned the late Metropolitan Laurus for canonical release.
-Each received permission from the first hierarch to leave his jurisdiction and our little group was accepted by the Church of Greece, Holy Synod in Resistance, with the blessing of Metropolitan Cyprian.
-Deacon Nicholas Chernjavsky, a life-long member of the ROCOR church in Rochester, was ordained to the priesthood by Archbishop Chrysostomos on June 10 and is now the rector of our parish.
-On November 1 our parish purchased a former Protestant church building which we are fashioning into an Orthodox house of worship.
+Nicholas Chernjavsky, a life-long member of the ROCOR church in Rochester, was ordained to the priesthood by the late Archbishop Chrysostomos in June 2007; he remains the rector of our parish.
+In November 2007 our parish purchased a former Protestant church building which we have now fashioned into an Orthodox house of worship.

-We are so very grateful that the Holy Synod of Bishops has agreed to provide spiritual leadership for our parish.
-By God's grace we will weather this storm and continue to worship and pray together as a parish family for many years to come.
-Remember Father Nicholas and our new parish in your prayers.>
+By God's grace we will continue to worship and pray together as a parish family for many years to come.
+Remember Father Nicholas and our parish in your prayers.>